ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 load_balancing = first_or_random
 ```

-This algorithm chooses the first replica in order or a random replica if the first one is unavailable.
-It is effective in cross-replication topology setups, but it useless in other configurations.
+This algorithm chooses the first replica in the set or a random replica if the first is unavailable.
+It's effective in cross-replication topology setups, but useless in other configurations.

 The `first or random` algorithm solves the problem of the `in order` algorithm.
-The problem is: if one replica goes down, the next one handles twice the usual load while remaining ones handle usual traffic.
-When using the `first or random` algorithm, the load on replicas is leveled.
+With `in order`, if one replica goes down, the next one gets a double load while the remaining replicas handle the usual amount of traffic.
+When using the `first or random` algorithm, loads are evenly distributed among replicas.

 ## prefer_localhost_replica {#settings-prefer_localhost_replica}